-The Nordic Council of Ministers reports on its work on gender equality every year and on sustainable development, children and young people, and disability every other year.
+The Nordic Council of Ministers reports on its work on gender equality every year and on children and young people as well as disability cooperation every other year.
+Reporting on sustainable development was also done in the past.
 These reports allow us to look back at what we have achieved in mainstreaming the horizontal perspectives, but also help point the way to what we need to do more of in the future and how mainstreaming can be improved.

 - Report on sustainable development 2020 (available only in Swedish)

-- Report on co-operation on disability 2021 (available only in Swedish)
+- Report on co-operation on disability 2022 (available only in Norwegian)